WomenPlusPlus/deploy-impact-22-openedu-e/src/README.md

 * The knowledge base that is created, codifies information and then an ontology is developed that reflects associations among different data elements.
 Ontology-based AI allows the system to make inferences based on content and relationships, and therefore emulates human performance.

 ### AI Engine Structure:
-* AI Engine is comprised of several fundamental modules which include
+* AI Engine is comprised of several fundamental modules which include:
     * a Machine Learning Module
     * a Natural Language Processing Module
     * a Knowledge Representation(Ontology) Module
     * a UI Interface (OpenEdu.ch Platform)
-* The core of an AI Engine is implemented as an ontology which may be populated by default with a huge amount of general knowledge (e.g. the whole of Wikipedia in the form of DBPedia)
+* The core of an AI Engine is implemented as an ontology which may be populated by default with a huge amount of general knowledge (e.g. the whole of Wikipedia in the form of DBPedia).

 # Installation: